 How Does Intellek Fit In?

-If you want to check out the leading LMS built for law firms, please check out Intellek LMS.
-If you want to check out some great application-focused eLearning and assessments, take a look at our Off-the-Shelf eLearning.
+If you want to check out the leading LMS built for law firms, please take a look at Intellek LMS.
+If you want to find some great application-focused eLearning and assessments, see our Off-the-Shelf eLearning.

 At the bottom of each of our website pages, there are contact details.
 If you happen to be interested in both solutions please use either path to contact us but don’t feel like you have to – make the right decision for you and your organization when choosing an LMS!